GoogleCloudPlatform/cloud-builders-community/protoc/README.md

 ## When to use this builder

-The gcr.io/cloud-builders/protoc build step should be used when you want to run `protoc` as part of your (Google Cloud) build process.
+The `gcr.io/cloud-builders/protoc` build step should be used when you want to run `protoc`.
+It may be used as part of a Google Cloud Build process.

 ## Building this builder

-To build this builder and push the resulting image to the Container Registry *in your project*, run the following command in this directory:
+You will need to build this Builder and push it to a container registry before you may use it.
+To build and push to Google Container Registry, run the following command in this directory:

 ```bash
 gcloud builds submit . --config=cloudbuild.yaml